-§ 265.1085 Standards: Tanks.
+§265.1085 Standards: Tanks.

-- (a) The provisions of this section apply to the control of air pollutant emissions from tanks for which §265.1083(b) of this subpart references the use of this section for such air emission control. - (b) The owner or operator shall control air pollutant emissions from each tank subject to this section in accordance with the following requirements, as applicable: - (1) For a tank that manages hazardous waste that meets all of the conditions specified in paragraphs (b)(1)(i) through (b)(1)(ii) of this section, the owner or operator shall control air pollutant emissions from the tank in accordance with the Tank Level 1 controls specified in paragraph (c) of this section or the Tank Level 2 controls specified in paragraph (d) of this section. - (i) The hazardous waste in the tank has a maximum organic vapor pressure which is less than the maximum organic vapor pressure limit for the tank's design capacity category as follows: - (A) For a tank design capacity equal to or greater than 151 $\rm m^3$, the maximum organic vapor pressure limit for the tank is 5.2 kPa. - (B) For a tank design capacity equal to or greater than 75 m3 but less than 151 m3, the maximum organic vapor pressure limit for the tank is 27.6 kPa. - (C) For a tank design capacity less than 75 m3, the maximum organic vapor pressure limit for the tank is 76.6 kPa. - (ii) The hazardous waste in the tank is not heated by the owner or operator to a temperature that is greater than
+(a) The provisions of this section apply to the control of air pollutant emissions from tanks for which §265.1083(b) of this subpart references the use of this section for such air emission control.

+(b) The owner or operator shall control air pollutant emissions from each tank subject to this section in accordance with the following requirements, as applicable:

+(1) For a tank that manages hazardous waste that meets all of the conditions specified in paragraphs (b)(1)(i)through (b)(1)(ii) of this section, the owner or operator shall control air pollutant emissions from the tank in accordance with the Tank Level 1 controls specified in paragraph (c) of this specified in paragraph (d) of this section.

+(i) The hazardous waste in the tank has a maximum organic vapor pressure which is less than the maximum organic vapor pressure limit for the tank's design capacity category as follows:

+(A) For a tank design capacity equal to or greater than 151 m^3 , the maximum organic vapor pressure limit for the tank is 5.2 kPa.

+(B) For a tank design capacity equal to or greater than 75 m^3 but less than 151 m^3 , the maximum organic vapor pressure limit for the tank is 27.6 kPa.

+(C) For a tank design capacity less than 75 m3, the maximum organic vapor pressure limit for the tank is 76.6 kPa.